Credit and Finance

 The more detail you get about the directors and their past, the easier it may be to jump to conclusions.
 Just because they’ve had one or more failed businesses in the past, this makes them incompetent or untrustworthy.
 It could be down to external factors rather than the ability of the director themselves, like the financial crisis of 2008 which affected so many.
 This may have even helped them to learn from past experiences for them to become a better leader now and make better decisions.

-The judgement as to whether or not to trade with a business should be an informed one with as much detail as you can gauge.
+The judgment as to whether or not to trade with a business should be an informed one with as much detail as you can gauge.
 A director search gives you the insight and transparency to make informed decisions so you can help protect yourself and your business against the risk of dealing with inappropriate people or organisations.

 Check and monitor any UK company and their directors with our Experian business credit reports.